-romeo and juliet analysis of fate themeWatch
+romeo and juliet analysis of fate themeWatch this thread

 At the time, "loins" and "lines" would have been pronounced in the same way, leading audiences to realise the passage is not just about birth, but ancestry and heritage passed down generations.Allitertaion of ‘f’- emphasis that how their birth is diasastrous.This begins the second quatrain and marks a change in focus from the feud of the two families to the dalliances of the two lovers in question.
 "Fatal loins" is also a pun.
 Both Romeo and Juliet have come from the loins of feuding families.
 Loins also represent sexual organs, and the young lovers' lust for each other contributes to their downfall.